ironsoul0/ironsoul.me/src/posts/p2p.md

 ![Figure 2](../images/p2p/fig3.png)

 <center class="image-desc">
 Figure 2.
-The infographics with blocks highlighted
+The infographic with blocks highlighted
 </center>

 ## Alignment

 > _The placement of elements such that edges line up along common rows or columns, or their bodies along a common centre._

 Elements on the work are aligned centrally and basically, it does not use any other alignment.
-This is great because it makes the infographics very easy and understandable but probably it would be better to add some additional alignment to make the infographics more interesting.
+This is great because it makes the infographic very easy and understandable but probably it would be better to add some additional alignment to make the infographic more interesting.

 What I would really suggest improving is to use the bigger distance between icons and text in cards.
 Probably it would be even better to increase the height of the cards so the information in them is not _“compressed”_.
-This would also fill the empty space in the infographics.
+This would also fill the empty space in the infographic.
 For example, have a look at figure 3.
 Cards displayed on this figure have a problem with theirs icon being stuck to the bottom of the card.
 How about adding some padding to it?

 ![Figure 3](../images/p2p/fig4.jpg)